How to Buy a Lab-Grown Diamond in 2021

 Lab-grown (or synthetic) diamonds are created in a lab, as opposed to natural diamonds, which are mined.
 Lab-grown diamonds are real diamonds, unlike diamond simulants like cubic zirconia or moissanite.
 They have the same chemical composition and structure as natural diamonds and are beautiful gem-quality stones.

 Lab-grown diamonds are a great alternative to natural diamonds.
-Since they are made in a lab instead of being mined from the earth, they are guaranteed to be conflict-free and environmentally friendly.
+Since they are made in a lab instead of being mined from the earth, they are guaranteed to be conflict-free and more environmentally friendly.
 However, lab-grown diamonds aren’t the only conflict-free choice.
 Most diamonds on the market today were mined according to the Kimberley Process, which aims to prevent conflict diamonds from entering the market.
 Natural diamonds mined in Canada are also conflict-free and environmentally friendly.

 Lab-Grown Diamond Cost